Multivariate Force of Mortality: Introduction

 \section{Introduction}

-One variable force of mortality, $\mu(x)$, with respect to age, $x$ of an individual is one of the central topics of study in the actuarial mathematics\cite{1}.
+One variable force of mortality, $\mu(x)$, with respect to age, $x$ of an individual is one of the central topics of study in the actuarial mathematics and there are very useful discussions are available on univariate or one variable force of mortality (see for example, \cite{SmithAMM1948,TurnerJRSSA2010,Finkelstein2003}).
 It is often termed as instantaneous rate of death at an age $x.$ Suppose, forces of mortality is measured on two variables $(x,y)$, (one being age, other can be some influencing factor on mortality), then if we plot the force of mortality $\mu(x,y)$ on the $xy-$plane, then for an arbitrary point $(x_{0},y_{0})$, we can write,

 where $\Omega$ is a region such that $\left(x_{0},y_{0}\right)\in\Omega$ and $\rho(\Omega)$ is area of the region.
 Since $\mu$ is continuous in the univariate case, if we assume the same holds for $\mu\left(x,y\right)$ in $\Omega$, it has an upper bound say, $\mu_{1}$ and a lower bound say, $\mu_{0}$ in the region such that